jtreeves/advent_of_code_2023_solutions/README.md

 Total execution time: 0.009216785430908203 seconds
 ```

+To view solutions for all days up to and including today, omit the day positional argument: `python3 main.py`

 ## Code Analysis

 Unlike most coding challenge approaches, this repo is written more like a library, with type annotations for documentation, and it uses a more OOP approach overall.